 Click the “move to trash” button to erase the picture.

 The image will remain in your junk folder for 60 days in the event that you remove the wrong one.

 However, after this period it will be lost forever.
 So, choose carefully

 Tips to Avoid Google Photos Duplicates

 The first thing to understand is that always try to avoid duplicates made in the first place.
-The most effective way to do this is by keeping every one of your photos on a single Google account or interface them through MultCloud.
+The most effective way to do this is by keeping every one of your photos on a single Google account or interfacing them through MultCloud.
 This increases the chance that the built-in detection will delete your duplicates.

 Another choice is to turn off the features like “backup & sync” and on second thought manually transfer photographs to your Google account.
 This will allow you to control the photos that get moved from your hard drive to your cloud storage, and you can safeguard them while they’re on your PC with any good online backup provider.